 So what’s the “best” approach to getting the LinnDrum sound?
 The ultimate approach would be an original machine, in a period analogue studio with a great desk and racks of outboard.
 But for most of us, the answer will be using some sort of emulation or sample pack.
-Trying out these different emulations, I was surprised how different and varied the end results were, both tonally and in vibe and workflow.
+Trying out these different emulations, I was surprised by how different and varied the end results were, both tonally and in vibe and workflow.

 For quick results that got me the Linn vibe I was looking for, Ableton’s Drum Machine Pack is hard to fault.
 That’s partially down to each sample automatically loading with processing modules tailored to each drum sound.
 If you don’t use Live, Alyjames Lab’s astounding VProm nails the hardware quirks and sound of the LM-1.

 Lindrum from Mars is hard to fault at the price.
 Likewise, the Drumkito LinnDrum Sample Pack should be a no-brainer download for anyone interested in exploring the LinnDrum sound.
 Ultimately, though, Alyjames Lab VProm is the winner for me.
 It just has that “X factor” to the sound that recalls that original LM-1 magic.